Updated February 2019

 - Why do I need business insurance?

 The introduction of a points-based immigration system made it harder for foreign nationals to get the visa required in order to start a business in the UK.
-But the largest looming question is, of course, Brexit, the impact of which is still not clear and may not be for some years.
+But the largest looming question is, of course, Brexit.

 How to start a business in the UK as a foreigner